Starting salaries vary enormously depending on whether a musician is working freelance or as part of an orchestra.

-For musicians, earning power depends on musical ability, reputation and mobility.
-Some soloists and groups earn high salaries but they are relatively few in number.
-Extra payments can be made for overtime, concert fees, recordings, porterage of large instruments and travel.
+For salaried musicians, extra payments can be made for overtime, concert fees, recordings, porterage of large instruments and travel expenses.

-Royalties are an additional source of income if the relevant piece of music or performance has been registered with the PPL or the PRS for Music.
+Royalties may be additionally paid if the music has been registered with the PPL or PRS for Music.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.